MahsaMonshizade/metagenomics_confounder_free/readme.md

 For now please run baseline2 both for train_v2 and train v3 version (train v2 is imbalanced labels and v3 is balance labels )

+*YH: baseline_v2 is great.
+I decreased the learning rate to 0.0001 and added parameter initialization in the model to avoid local optimization.
+The performance.png looks slightly better now, where the test accuracy and AUC do not tremor.
+Please note that the model is overfitting after about 10 epochs.
+We can address this later.
+Also, I wrote baseline_v2_kfold to check the data.
+Everthing looks good.*

 ## To-Do List

 - [ ] Find projects for train and test dataset that has different distribution for metadata (e.g. gender), and focus on bindary classification